ibm-cloud-docs/cloud-databases/bi-tutorial.md

 completion-time: 2h
 ---

-# Mapping Global COVID-19 cases with the {{site.data.keyword.databases-for-mongodb}} EE (Enterprise Edition) Analytics Add-On and Tableau
+# Mapping global COVID-19 cases with the {{site.data.keyword.databases-for-mongodb}} EE (Enterprise Edition) Analytics add-on and Tableau
 {: #bi-connector-tutorial-description}
 {: toc-completion-time="2h"}
 {: toc-content-type="tutorial"}

-The {{site.data.keyword.databases-for-mongodb}} EE (Enterprise Edition) Analytics Add-On allows you to run long-running analytical queries or provision a [MongoDB Connector for business intelligence(BI)](https://docs.mongodb.com/bi-connector/current/){: .external} to make your query data compatible with BI tools, such as [Tableau](https://www.tableau.com/){: .external}.
+The {{site.data.keyword.databases-for-mongodb}} EE (Enterprise Edition) Analytics add-on allows you to run long-running analytical queries or provision a [MongoDB Connector for business intelligence(BI)](https://docs.mongodb.com/bi-connector/current/){: .external} to make your query data compatible with BI tools, such as [Tableau](https://www.tableau.com/){: .external}.

-For more information, see [{{site.data.keyword.databases-for-mongodb}} EE (Enterprise Edition) Analytics Add-On](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongodbee-analytics).
+For more information, see [{{site.data.keyword.databases-for-mongodb}} EE (Enterprise Edition) Analytics add-on](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongodbee-analytics).

-This tutorial familiarizes you with the Analytics Add-On using Tableau to visualize data in your MongoDB instance.
+This tutorial familiarizes you with the Analytics add-on using Tableau to visualize data in your MongoDB instance.
 In summary, you will:
-- Install an instance of {{site.data.keyword.databases-for-mongodb}} EE with the Analytics Add-On using [Terraform](https://www.terraform.io/intro){: .external}, a popular Infrastructure-as-Code tool.
+- Install an instance of {{site.data.keyword.databases-for-mongodb}} EE with the Analytics add-on using [Terraform](https://www.terraform.io/intro){: .external}, a popular Infrastructure-as-Code tool.
 - Upload data to your MongoDB database instance (COVID-19 data from the World Health Organization), by using basic [Node.js](https://nodejs.org/en/about/){: .external} scripting.
 - Connect your database instance to Tableau.
 - Generate a map visualization of COVID-19 cases around the world.